gorkemkeskinkol/SpoofDPI-MacOS-Daemon/README.md

 ## 🛠 Roadmap
 - [ ] Add uninstall script for complete cleanup
 - [ ] Add CI workflow for syntax checks
-- [ ] Support for custom network interfaces in pf rules
+- [ ] Support for more granular pf rule configuration

 ---